 The most natural site-wide links are so called blogrolls on WordPress or Blogger blogs for example.
 A blogroll is a list of similar blogs or blogs run by friends of a blogger.
 Blogrolls aren’t as common as they once were (simply because nobody really looks at blogrolls and clicks the links in them).

-The first site links 84,258 times to my client.
-That’s a lot of links.
+The first site links 10M times to one website.
+That’s a lot of links!
 Also the third and fourth domains in this list raise huge red flags.
-Why?
-Look at the Alexa traffic rank!
-Whoa.
-They have links the fifth most trafficked website in the world according to Alexa.
-These are two subdomains from Yahoo, one of the largest sites of the world.

 Links from abroad

 As I live and work in Germany I often have German clients who only serve the local German speaking market (Germany, Austria, Switzerland, parts of Italy).
-It’s logical that the links should be in German as well then.
-Of course there can be natural links from abroad.
+It’s logical that the links should be from German websites as well then.
+Of course, there can be natural links from abroad.
 I’m the best example.